 Justice and Home Affairs (JHA) agencies’ network

-The JHA agencies are required to report jointly to the Council’s Standing Committee on Operational Cooperation on Internal Security (COSI) regarding progress and achievements in the area of bilateral and multilateral cooperation.
-In line with this requirement, a formal report, to be endorsed by the Heads of the JHA agencies in November in Lisbon,will be presented to COSI by the end of the year.
+The JHA agencies report jointly to the Council’s Standing Committee on Operational Cooperation on Internal Security (COSI) regarding the network’s progress and achievements.
+In line with this requirement, a formal report, to be endorsed by the Heads of the JHA agencies in November in Vilnius,will be presented to COSI by the end of the year.

 The JHA agencies work together on a number of products and services.